MLM Essential Oil Companies: Are They Worth It Or Not?

 Here's a list of companies that sell essential oils.
 Only two of them are essential oil-based, which the others have essential oils as part of their offerings.

-MLM Companies Selling Mainly Natural Products But Also Essential Oils
+MLM Companies Selling Other Products and Essential Oils

-- HTE USA (they sell only 3 blends)
+• HTE USA (they sell only 3 blends of essential oils)

-From what little I know, LiveGood might be OK as far as quality is concerned, but I don’t recommend Melaleuca or Essante Organics.
-Melaleuca isn’t transparent about ingredients and has unnecessary artificial colors in a lot of their products.
+From what little I know, LiveGood might be OK as far as quality is concerned, but I'm not completely sure about that.
+I don't recommend Melaleuca or Essante Organics.
+Melaleuca isn't transparent about ingredients and has unnecessary artificial colors in a lot of their products.

-Essante has missing ingredients from their labels plus a lot of other issues going on that indicated a lack of transparency.
+Essante has missing ingredients from their labels plus a lot of other issues going on that indicated a big problem regarding a lack of transparency.

-My time with Young Living and doTERRA was kind of short, but I researched them a lot both during and after I was involved with them.
+My time with Young Living and doTERRA was kind of short, but I no longer recommend either of them.

 Although I talk mostly about Young Living and doTERRA in this post, most of my concerns apply to all MLM companies that sell oils.